 Write a down your memories.
 If I could remember some of the stories my grandmother told, or even my parents… I would seal each word and expression into a secure vault in my heart.
 I would have a guard to protect me from myself.
 The key would be to describe my feelings, so she would know which memories to release.
 Which ones would mend, soothe, or trigger a turn of events.
 Which ones would bring laughter or tears… as there is a time for both.
 Memories of our past can slow down progress toward future goals, or they can springboard us forward.
 Start by writing them down.

 Write down your aspirations.
 What do you wish for this Christmas?
 What would you like Santa to bring you?
 This is where you can be selfish or selfless, because it’s just a wish.
 You can seal your wish in an envelope for keeping, or destroy it for mental freedom.
-This is between you and yourself… all feelings are justifiable.
+This is between you and yourself… all feelings are justified.

 My point is, discoveries about our inner selves are important.
 And I believe they lead to brilliant writing.
 The most moving stories I’ve read have always been written from emotion; from someone feeling something, in both fiction and nonfiction.
 As a teacher, it’s what I impress upon my students the most.
 We write best what we know best… and this works in any genre because we can transfer emotions and feelings to any story topic.
 Read the nonfiction poem below: